 Working with large files

 Storing large files in Git is usually a bad idea.
-They're contained in its history forever, and they enlargen your repository size, which annoys your contributors and increases the cost of storage on Codeberg.
+They're contained in its history forever, and they enlarge your repository size, which annoys your contributors and increases the cost of storage on Codeberg.

 However, there is a good way to do this: Using Git LFS (Large File Storage), you can easily manage binary files, and remove them permanently when they are no longer necessary.